ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

-For patients with advanced stomach cancer that has PD-L1 or is MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option when chemotherapy does not work.
+For patients with advanced stomach cancer, in particular if the cancer is PD-L1-positive or MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option when chemotherapy does not work.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.